axelarnetwork/interchain-token-service/docs/index.md

 function deployInterchainToken(bytes32 salt, string destinationChain, string name, string symbol, uint8 decimals, bytes distributor, uint256 gasValue) external payable
 ```

-Used to deploy a interchain token alongside a TokenManager in another chain.
+Used to deploy an interchain token alongside a TokenManager in another chain.
 If the `distributor` is empty
 bytes then a mint/burn TokenManager is used.
 Otherwise a lock/unlock TokenManager is used.

 _`gasValue` exists because this function can be part of a multicall involving multiple functions that could make remote contract calls._